Sign in

 Reference period

-The Census reference period for students is the 20 school days leading up to, and including Census Day (Friday 4 August 2023).
+The census reference period for students is the 20 school days leading up to and including census day, Friday 2 August 2024.

-School holidays, public holidays, and weekends that fall within the 20-day Census reference period are not included.
-Pupil-free days within the 20-day Census reference period are included.
+School holidays, public holidays, and weekends that fall within the 20-day census reference period are not included.
+Pupil-free and staff professional development (outside of school holidays) days within the 20-day census reference period are included.

 Census instructional videos